This globe-trotting Portsmouth man has quit his job and is trying to convince Brits to fall in love with baseball – including his ex-Pompey player dad

 ‘I’m excited about all of it.
 It’s not just going to be major league games.’

-Joey will be heading to North Carolina in the coming weeks for Fayetteville Woodpeckers first ever home game, an experience he is excited to take part in.
+Joey will be heading to North Carolina in the coming weeks for Fayetteville Woodpeckers first ever home game, an experience he is excited about.

 He said: ‘It’s their first home opening day and I will be there.
 I don’t know anything about Fayetteville and I’ve never been to North Carolina.